Updated August 2017!

 Craft BIKE Transalp

 This has changed since 2014 though, and even if the total kilometres of singletrack don’t seem to add up to much, the routes are truly epic.
-The 2016 route takes some different options in and out of Livigno, and into the WW2 Fascist stronghold, and it’s likely to test many riders abilities.

 To me, the beauty of Transalp is departing and arriving into real towns, with proper amenities, pizzerias, cafes and bars ready to feed you.
 Best of all, it normally runs at the same time as the Tour de France.
 So get your bike cleaned up and safely in the bike park, have a shower and head to the bar to watch the last hour with your friends.